FLSA and WMWA overtime eligibility and exemption

 To qualify for the creative professional exemption, all of the following tests must be met:

-- The employee must be compensated on a salary or fee basis (as defined in the regulations) at a rate not less than $1,259.20 per week;
+- The employee must be compensated on a salary or fee basis (as defined in the regulations) at a rate not less than the applicable salary threshold;

 - The employee’s primary duty must be to perform work requiring invention, imagination, originality or talent in a recognized field of artistic or creative endeavor, such as music, writing, acting, and the graphic arts.